npat-efault/npat-efault.github.io/_posts/2014-11-25-wrapping-interfaces-for-type-safety.md

     // Interface must be implemented by elements (values) inserted in
     // the tree (i.e. tree elements must be comparable to each other). type Interface interface {
-        // The Less method returns true if the receiver is less
+        // The Less method returns a negative if the receiver is less
-        // than the argument, false otherwise.
+        // than the argument, 0 if equal, a positive otherwise.
-        Less(Interface) bool

-        // The Equal method returns true if the receiver is equal
-        // to the argument, false otherwise.
-        Equal(Interface) bool
+        Compare(Interface) bool
     }

     // Creates and returns a new tree.